Walter L. Smith (scholar): Life and career

 The Florida State Archives have a photo of him presenting and award in 1984.
 In the late 1980s a video about Walter L. Smith and his accomplishments at FAMU was released.
 Julian Bond introduces the film.

-He gave a presentation on race and education in Florida in 2014.
+Smith gave a presentation on race and education in Florida in 2014.

 He sued FAMU President Frederick Humphries accusing him of withholding a payment over professional rivalry.

-In 2009 he received an award from the NEA.
+In 2009, Smith received an award from the NEA.
+He died in Tampa on November 25, 2021, at the age of 86.